 Medical malpractice occurs when a physician or a healthcare employee acts in a way that causes personal injury or wrongful death to their patients.
 Examples include when a patient experiences brain damage after surgery, an incorrect amputation of a body part, or a wrongful death as a result of negligence or error.

 There are Many Examples of Medical Malpractice:

 - A medical condition that turned significantly worse after treatment

 - A patient succumbs to an untimely death

-- A surgical error paralyses a patient
+- A patient is paralyzed by a surgical error

 - A baby suffers head injuries due to a doctor’s excessive force during birth

 - An elderly patient gets the wrong dosage of medication